 - Assist students with exploration of college majors and/or career options and provision of informational resources to support that function;

 - Assist students with securing employment experiences while attending college and assist students and alumni in securing professional career opportunities through a variety of employment placement resources; and

 - Provide career counseling and support for single parents/displaced homemakers and students pursuing majors and career paths not traditionally associated with their genders.

 At LCSC, educational advising is viewed as the foundation for a successful college experience.
 Academic Students: First time freshmen, transfer students with less than 14 credits, and transfer students who have not yet completed developmental math and/or English courses will initially be advised through the CAS Central Advising Program.
 While working with CAS advisors, students will complete all developmental courses, an academic plan, and a career plan (this process is called "MyTrek").
 Once complete, students will be assigned an academic advisor in the instructional division of their choice.
 Career &Technical Education Students: First time freshmen and transfer students with less than 14 credits will be advised for their initial semester of courses through the CAS Central Advising Program.
 Once the student registers for courses, an advisor from the student's Career & Technical Education program will be assigned.
 All Students: Advisors assist students in selecting courses to meet the college’s various degree and certification requirements.
 All degree-seeking students are required to meet with an advisor prior to registering for classes each term.
 Advisor assignments occur when a student completes a Program Information Form (PIF).
-These forms can be obtained from the Office of Admission/Registrar or any Division office of their respective major.
+These forms can be obtained from the Office of Admissions, Office of the Registrar, or any Division office of their respective major.
 Students who have chosen a major will be assigned an advisor within their division.